 The Chairperson is permitted to participate in all Board meetings in a manner equal to all other Board members, including the right to participate in debate and to vote.
-The Chairperson may not make a motion, but may second motions.
+The Chairperson may make a motion and may make second motions.